msobanjo/courseware/CONTRIBUTING.md

 ## Concepts
 All courseware on this project is in small and digestable modules.
 These modules are then organised into topics.
-Going forward Courses and Pathways will be introduced.
+Moving forward, we will be introducing courses and pathways into the project.
 - Topics
     - This is a subject, which could be a programming language or tool.
 For example, Java, Jenkins, Kubernetes and Google Cloud Platform would all be considered subjects.
 - Modules